Cooker Hood Installation Cost

 Canopy Hood

-Canopy hoods fit into chimney breasts or a wall unit and it is placed flush against the wall or unit and provides a minimal look for householders who want a discreet appliance.
+Canopy hoods fit into a chimney breast or a wall unit.
+They sit flush against the wall or unit and give a minimal look for householders who want a discreet appliance.

 Canopy hood